Vxrpenter/Updater-Wiki/docs/using-updater/update-schemas.md

     }
     ```

-Then you are able to add specific values as well as functions to the class to handle the special attributes that your version comes with.
+Then you are able to add specific values,
+as well as functions to the class,
+to handle the special attributes that your version introduces.

 !!! example